feldera/feldera/README.md

 ## Theory

-Feldera achieves its objectives by building on a solid mathematical foundation.
+Feldera Platform achieves its objectives by building on a solid mathematical foundation.
 The formal model that underpins our system, called DBSP, is described in the accompanying paper: